mikahama/python-korp/README.md

 # Cite

-If you use this grateful in an academic publication, I would be ever so greatful if you cited it as follows:
+If you use this in an academic publication, I would be ever so grateful if you cited it as follows:

 Mika Hämäläinen.
 (2018, January 9).
 Python Korp Library (Version v1).
 Zenodo. http://doi.org/10.5281/zenodo.1143374